mauvm/meal-planner-infrastructure/README.md

   1. Get Kubernetes config: `kubectl config view --flatten --minify > /tmp/config.yml`
   2. Replace the server IP to your domain name (path: `clusters/0/cluster/server`)
   3. Encode config: `cat /tmp/config.yml | base64`

+- `DOCKER_REGISTRY`: Docker registry domain name and repository name (must end with `/`!)

+  Leavy empty when using DockerHub or other Docker registry.

+  Must end with `/`, for example: `registry.mydomain.eu/meal-planner/`.

 When using the [`letsencrypt-nginx-proxy-companion`](letsencrypt-nginx-proxy-companion) you should add these secrets as well: